 • The traditional greeting is "L'shanah Tovah!"
 Good [new] year!

-• Eating apples and honey or pomegranates and other fresh fruit symbolizes the beginning of a "sweet" new year.
+• Eating apples, honey, pomegranates, and other fresh fruit symbolizes the beginning of a "sweet" new year.

-• There is an event or service called "tashlich" in which pebbles or bits of bread are thrown into a flowing river or stream.
-The pebbles symbolize sin that, once cast into the water of G-d's mercy, cannot be identified or recovered.
-The bread would be consumed by fish in the water and cannot be retrieved.
-Fish do not blink and their always-open eyes remind us of G-d's eyes that are always open and watching us.
+• There is an event or service called "tashlich", in which pebbles or bits of bread are thrown into a flowing river or stream.
+The stones symbolize sin that cannot be identified or recovered once cast into the water of G-d's mercy.
+Fish consume the bread, and it cannot be retrieved.
+Fish do not blink, and their always-open eyes remind us of G-d's eyes that are always open and watching us.

 • There is a traditional blessing for entering into the moed: